Sendai Girls Tag Team Championship

 The Sendai Girls Tag Team Championship is a professional wrestling world tag team championship owned by the Sendai Girls' Pro Wrestling.
 The title was introduced on September 17, 2011, and the inaugural champions were crowned on October 11, 2015, when the Jumboni Sisters (Dash Chisako and Sendai Sachiko) defeated Kyoko Kimura and Takumi Iroha.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of twenty-four reigns shared among sixteen teams consisting of twenty-two distinctive wrestlers and three vacancies.
-The current champions are Team 200kg (Chihiro Hashimoto and Yuu) who are in fifth second reign as a team.
+There have been a total of twenty-seven reigns shared among sixteen teams consisting of twenty-two distinctive wrestlers and three vacancies.
+The current champions are Red Energy (Mika Iwata and Miyuki Takase) who are in their second reign as a team.